CollaboraOnline/online/windows/coda/README.md

 branch, which is based on master some year ago, as far as I know).
 But if you experiment with it and notice that it works, by all means edit this file.

+Especialy when/if somebody would want or need to work on CODA on ARM64 Windows, it would be good to be able to manage without Cygwin, as Cygwin is available only for x64 Windows.

 ## Build direct dependencies of CODA-W